dortania/Anti-Hackintosh-Buyers-Guide/GPU.md

 ![Web Drivers](WebDrivers.gif)

 For GPUs we recommend, check out the [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/) And for those who are running unsupported GPUs, there's still hope for you!
-With my patent pending [**How to disable your unsupported GPU for macOS Guide**](https://khronokernel-4.gitbook.io/disable-unsupported-gpus/), even a simpleton like you can experience the glories of Mojave and beyond!
+With our patent pending [**How to disable your unsupported GPU for macOS Guide**](https://dortania.github.io/Getting-Started-With-ACPI/Desktops/desktop-disable.html), even a simpleton like you can experience the glories of Mojave and beyond!

 > Are there any GPU board partners I should avoid when buying a GPU?